 Engineering design challenges

-Designed to spark an interest in STEM—and engineering in particular—while supporting remote learning, these design challenges have been created with a "build it" theme running throughout.
-These challenges provide students an opportunity to create and innovate as they work on projects that often have real-world significance or context.
-All of the design challenges use simple materials you can find at home.
+Designed to spark an interest in STEM, and engineering in particular, these design challenges have been created with a "build it" theme running throughout.
+These challenges provide youth an opportunity to create and innovate as they work on projects that often have real-world significance or context.
+All of the design challenges use simple materials that participants can find at home.

-Once your students have completed a design challenge, share some pictures of their creations online using the #NEM2021 or #NEGM2021 hashtag!
+Once participants have completed a design challenge, share some pictures of their creations online and tag @EngineersCanada!

 Design a boat that can carry a cell phone or iPod (sealed in a plastic bag!) without sinking.